MikenzieAlasca/F21-1010/lab/lab-04/Lab-04.raw.md

 ```

 ### Windows Vim/gVim

-Take the above code and type it into a file called
-age.py.
-Save the file.  gVim should be on your
-desktop.
+Open gVim on your desktop and then paste the code.
+Save the file as age.py

 Bring up the Anaconda Power Shell.